 The National REDD+ Committee may establish ad hoc Thematic Advisory Boards to support its work.
 These Boards will be formed by stakeholders and experts from civil society, public and private entities invited by the National REDD+ Committee.
 Broad society engagement through the Thematic Advisory Boards is a key element for the successful REDD+ implementation in Brazil throughout all its stages.

-The National REDD+ Committee has started its work on April 7th, 2016, when it was approved its Internal Regulation, published by Ordinance No. 143/2016 (Portuguese only).
+The National REDD+ Committee started its work on April 7th, 2016, when it was approved by Internal Regulation, published by Ordinance No. 143/2016 (Portuguese only).

 Access the Committee’s Decisions (Portuguese only).